Modern Unix Tools

 Here’s how I use it:

-exa - A pretty ls replacement
+- A Pretty ls

 List files with a stylish and informative output.
 Here’s how I use it: